ros2-gbp/ublox_dgnss-release/README.md

 ros2 launch ublox_dgnss ntrip_client.launch.py use_https:=true host:=ntrip.data.gnss.ga.gov.au port:=443 mountpoint:=MBCH00AUS0 username:=username password:=password
 ```
 Note the launch file has been configured to also use environment variables `NTRIP_USERNAME` & `NTRIP_PASSWORD` such that you dont need credentials in the launch scripts.

+# Fixed Base and Rover

+This package supports the use case where a fixed base station is setup to emit RTCM data and a moving rover consumes the emitted RTCM data for improved location accuracy as it moves.
+The base is setup to perform the survey-in procedure and, once finished, emit RTCM messages.

+Example launch files are provided for this use case.
+Run `ublox_fb+r_base.launch.py` for the fixed base and `ublox_fb+r_rover.launch.py` for the moving rover.

 # Moving Base and Rover